 1. Humidity & Temperture

 Tuning is vital in order to keep your piano in perfect order.
 The piano should be tuned at least once a year.
-It is recommended to have the piano tuned every 6 months in order for the piano to maintain its pitch.
+It is recommended to have the piano tuned every 6-12 months in order for the piano to maintain its pitch.
 A regularly tuned piano will stay in tune longer as the strings are not moved a lot, only small adjustments are needed.
 If a piano is left too long then it will loose pitch and more than one visit, or a longer tuning session will be needed.
 Pianos which are not tuned for a very long time will sometimes loose tension unevenly which puts a strain on the frame.
 A piano should be a concert pitch, for the UK, standard pitch is A=440 Hz.
 This is important as the piano will sound the same as another piano tuned to concert pitch as well as a CD which might be played with the pianist.
-Other instruments like the flute are fixed and cannot change pitch so if a duet arises with another instrument then they will sound in tune with each other.

 5. Case Work- French Polish

 This came about in the early 70's.
 It’s a high build resin which is used today.
 All high shine pianos sold today are polyester.
-This finish gives the best high gloss finish for modern pianos (we don't like old pianos polyestered. .
+This finish gives the best high gloss finish for modern pianos (we don't like old pianos polyestered) .
 It is hard wearing, water proof etc but again, hard to repair.
-Not many repairers like polyester repairs so good ones will charge more.
 Black is the easiest to repair.
 Sun bleaching is common with wood finishes due to the stains used.
-This is expensive to have applied to a piano so sometimes it is cheaper to buy a new piano than have it re-polyestered!
+This is expensive to have applied to a piano so sometimes it is cheaper to buy a new piano than have it re-polyestered.
 The finish can be cleaned with a damp cloth followed by a dry micro fibre cloth.
 There are sprays and polishes available to help clean, remove scratches and buff up the finish.
 As with all polyester pianos, they do attract dust and because of the high shine, they do show up scratches.
+Use an antistatic spray which will help.